digiltd/oh-rtd-test/How-To-Implement-An-Action.md

 # Creating an Action Skeleton

 As explained above, an action should correspond to one bundle.
-The naming convention for the action bundle is "{{{org.openhab.action.<name>}}}".
+The naming convention for the action bundle is "`org.openhab.action.<name>`".
 To create a working action skeleton one should use the maven archetype which facilitates the creation process.
 The following steps have to be performed:

 1. run a full build (meaning run `mvn clean install` in the topmost directory)
 1. `cd ./bundles/archetype/./org.openhab.archetype.action`